iatoolkit/iatoolkit/readme.md

   <p><strong>The Open-Source Framework for Building AI Chatbots on Your Private Data.</strong></p>
 </div>

-IAToolkit is a comprehensive, open-source framework designed for building enterprise-grade AI chatbots and conversational applications.
+IAToolkit is a comprehensive, Python open-source framework designed for building enterprise-grade AI chatbots and conversational applications.
+It bridges the gap between the power of Large Language Models (LLMs) and the valuable, private data locked within your organization's databases and documents.

 With IAToolkit, you can build production-ready, context-aware chatbots and agents that can query relational databases, perform semantic searches on documents, and connect to your internal APIs in minutes.

-IAToolkit bridges the gap between powerful LLMs and your company's data.
+Create secure, branded chat interfaces that can reason over your data, answer questions, and execute custom business logic, all powered by leading models from OpenAI, Google Gemini, and more.

 ## 🚀 Key Features